U.S. government approaches 18 states to fight AT&T-Time Warner deal

 The Justice Department has a winning record in fighting mergers in recent years.
 It forced AT&T to scrap a plan to buy T-Mobile USA in 2011 and last year successfully battled in court to stop two insurance industry mergers, among others.

-AT&T’s share price was up slightly on Wednesday at $33.91 while Time Warner slipped about half a percent to trade at $87.23 in mid-afternoon trading.
+AT&T’s shares closed up slightly on Wednesday at $33.81 while Time Warner edged lower to end at $87.37.

 Beyond worries over potential political influence in the department’s review, critics including Democratic lawmakers, consumer advocates and smaller television networks have raised anti-competition concerns about an AT&T-Time Warner marriage.